-Backprojection: Normally, image pixels or low-level features like edgels or lines are projected into the canonical frame in order to test a hypothesis.
-If instead the known contour (or other features) of a hypothesis are projected from the frame back into the image we talk about backprojection.
+Backprojection: Normally, image pixels or low-level features like edgels or lines are projected into the canonical frame in order to test a hypothesis hypotheses.
+If instead the known contour (or other features) of a hypothesis hypotheses are projected from the frame back into the image we talk about backprojection.
 This is often done for verification directly in the image, recognising the fact that in practice, and in the presence of errors, all canonical frames are not equal.

-Another use is the prediction of additional image features from a hypothesis, which, if found, would lend additional credibility to the particular hypothesis.
+Another use is the prediction of additional image features from a hypothesis from a hypotheses, which, if found, would lend additional credibility to the particular hypothesis hypotheses.
 This is used in Section 5.